Mmabore-Molaba/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Script 2-Write a program that prints the alphabet in lowercase, followed by a new line- in putchar Script 3-Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
-Script 4-Write a program that prints the alphabet in lowercase, followed by a new line.Print all the letters except q and e
+Script 4-Write a program that prints the alphabet in lowercase, followed by a new line.Print all the letters except q and e Script 5-Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.